ArcuriSouza/CRUD-Challange/README.md

 bundle install
 ```

 Configure your `config/database.yml` with the correct database credentials.
-Example for PostgreSQL:

 Set up the database: